Europe Furniture Market Size and Share

 Europe Furniture Market Analysis by Mordor Intelligence

-The Europe furniture market stands at USD 262.03 billion in 2025 and is forecast to reach USD 330.62 billion by 2030, advancing at a 4.76% CAGR.
 This solid growth trajectory persists even as households face real-wage pressure, underscoring a structural shift toward sustainable materials, faster digital sales cycles, and design formats tailored to hybrid lifestyles.
 The EU renovation wave, ongoing tourism revival, and technology-enabled product development are shortening replacement cycles and widening addressable demand.
 Hybrid work continues to anchor outlays on ergonomic desks, chairs, and modular storage, while a younger renter cohort fuels a preference for space-saving, multifunctional designs.
 At the same time, escalating raw-material volatility is prompting many brands to integrate backward or diversify supply in order to protect margins without diluting product quality.
-Competitors that match environmental credentials with agile logistics and immersive e-commerce experiences are capturing share across the Europe furniture market.
+Competitors that match environmental credentials with agile logistics and immersive e-commerce experiences are capturing share across the furniture market in Europe.

 Key Report Takeaways

-• By application, home furniture led with 60% revenue share of the Europe furniture market in 2024; office furniture is projected to grow at a 5.2% CAGR through 2030.
+• By application, home furniture led with 60% revenue share of the European furniture market in 2024; office furniture is projected to grow at a 5.2% CAGR through 2030.

-• By material, wood accounted for 55% of Europe furniture market share in 2024, while plastic and polymer products are set to expand at a 5.7% CAGR to 2030.
+• By material, wood accounted for 55% of European furniture market share in 2024, while plastic and polymer products are set to expand at a 5.7% CAGR to 2030.

 • By price range, the mid-range tier dominated 50% of Europe furniture market size in 2024; the premium tier is expected to advance at a 5.4% CAGR over the same period.